Cervical Cancer Misdiagnosis

 Cervical cancer is largely preventable.
 Early pre-cancerous changes (dysplasia) can usually be detected by regular pap smears obtained during routine pelvic examinations.
 When caught and treated early, treatment is minimally invasive and usually successful.
 However, there are a significant number of errors made in the interpretation of pap smears.
 These mistakes often allow cancer to evolve and progress to the point that aggressive and invasive treatments are necessary.
 Sometimes, even with the best of care, cervical cancer is diagnosed too late to be curable.

 Dysplasia occurs before cancerous cells appear in the cervix.
-Once cancer forms in the cervix, which is the opening to the uterus, the cancer can grow and spread to the uterus and ovaries.
+Once cervical cancer forms in the cervix, which is the opening to the uterus, it can grow and spread to the uterus and ovaries.
+Misdiagnosis of cervical cancer at this early stage can lead to delays in treatment, increasing the risk of the cancer progressing to more advanced stages.

 When pre-cancerous cells are detected, they can be removed effectively through a simple, minimally invasive procedure called a cone biopsy.
-If allowed to progress too long a hysterectomy may be required.
-Later stages of cancer can mean aggressive and potentially harmful treatments including radiation and chemotherapy, and invasive, disfiguring surgery.
+However, if cervical cancer is misdiagnosed or if the pre-cancerous cells are not identified in time, the condition may progress to a point where a hysterectomy is required.
+Later stages of cervical cancer can mean aggressive and potentially harmful treatments, including radiation and chemotherapy, and invasive, disfiguring surgery.

 Most pap smears are read by cytotechnologists, in the laboratory, rather than by your doctor.
 According to the U.S. Preventive Task Force: